by Erich Kuersten

 du jour.
 The headlines are blaring that the twins have “lost” their lucrative Got Milk? contract.
 And in addition

 to the eating disorder debacle, there’s the added issue of alleged cocaine use!
-The insidious subliminal headline message
+The insidious subliminal headline message is clear: We can’t have Mary Kate spiking our kid’s milk with cocaine.

 The furor over the Olsen Twins eating disorder is manufactured